alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 * **Part 2:** _Window Content Transitions In-Depth (coming soon!)_
 * **Part 3:** _Shared Element Transitions In-Depth (coming soon!)_

-Note that although Activity Transitions will be the primary focus of these posts, much of the information will also apply to the similar Fragment Transition APIs that were also added in Android 5.0 Lollipop.
-For those of you who are working with the Fragment Transition APIs, don't fret: any significant differences between the two APIs will be clarified!
+Note that although Activity Transitions will be the primary focus of these posts, much of the information also applies to Fragment Transitions as well.
+For those of you who are working with the Fragment Transition APIs, don't fret: I'll point out the significant differences between the two as they are encountered in the post!

+**TODO: write sentence transitioning into next section...**

 ### The Transition Framework